giulianorasper/CMT/README.md

 Note that in the following usage specifications of the application, the term "attendees" includes admins by default, which means admins are attendees that are granted additional rights.
 Every time only attendees without administrative rights are considered, the description will specify them as such.

+**Important Note for Admins:** Keep in mind that for most of the requests sent to the server, IDs are being used that can change if anything of the same type gets deleted, e.g. deleteing an agenda topic will result in the topic IDs changing.
+Because of that, keeping an old version of the page and trying to edit/delete something can result in editing/deleteing something you did not want to, since IDs were changing in between.
+Thus, try to keep a recent version of the page if you wish to do something while multiple admins are working on the page simultaneously.

 ### Agenda

 For ordinary **attendees** without administrative power, the agenda can be accessed, but not edited or interacted with in any way.